 The Federal Drug Administration (FDA) Emergency Use Authorizations (EUAs) related to vaccines and treatments, specifically, that were provided during the COVID-19 pandemic are not impacted by the end of the PHE and will not expire.
 They will remain in effect for COVID-19 vaccines and treatments for patients.
 Both the FDA’s vaccine advisory committee and Advisory Committee on Immunization Practices (ACIP) at CDC will meet in June to discuss the updated recommendations for the COVID-19 vaccines for the 2023-2024 vaccination campaign.
 More guidance should be available for purchasing and planning after these meetings.

 On May 2, the Administration announced its intent to end the vaccine requirement for healthcare workers in CMS-certified facilities on May 11.
 This requirement has been in place since Nov.
-5, 2021, and CMS will be releasing details on this transition in the coming weeks.
-It's important to note that healthcare provider vaccination measures in quality programs, such as the Inpatient Quality Reporting Program, will remain in place.
+5, 2021, and CMS released a final rule withdrawing these requirements on May 31.
+The rule states that while the provisions do not go into effect for 60 days from final publication, CMS will not enforce any vaccine requirements going forward.
+It’s important to note that healthcare provider vaccination measures in quality programs, such as the Inpatient Quality Reporting Program, will remain in place..

 Q: What is the Public Readiness and Emergency Preparedness (PREP) Act and will it terminate at the end of the PHE?